vamoirid/VLSI-Systems-Design/README.md

 # VLSI-Systems-Design
  This repository contains all the assignments for the Academic Courses "VLSI-Systems-Design" taught in the Fall of 2019-2020 in Aristotle University of Thessaloniki - Electrical and Computer Engineering.

+The project was done with [Cadence Virtuoso](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/layout-design/virtuoso-layout-suite.html) program with the student licenses that Cadence provides to our University and in collaboration with - [Stefanos Tsoukias](https://github.com/tsoukias)

 ### 1. Scematic Layout

 ---